core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 *	If the URI-Query parameter 'a' is not present in the FETCH request and the value of the data node instance is equal to the default value for this data node, the CBOR simple value 'default' is returned.

 *	Otherwise, the data node instance is encoded using the rules defined in {{-yang-cbor-mapping}}.

+The normal behaviour of a CoOL server is to exclude from containers and list instances of a FETCH response, any data node with a value equal to the default value for this data node as defined by the YANG "default" statement.
+When this behaviour is not appropriate for the CoOL client, this client can force the retrieval of all data nodes by adding to its CoAP request a Uri-Query option containing the "a" parameter.
+See section {{-a-uri-query}} form more details.

 ### Example #1 - Simple data node